techgnosis/tanzu-workshops/workshops/tbs/workshop/content/workshop-overview.md

 Welcome.
 In this workshop you will learn how to configure and use Tanzu Build Service (TBS).
-TBS is already installed in the cluster and this workshop will not go into those steps.

 This workshop consists of the following sections:
 1. What is a buildpack?